thkukuk/containers-mailserver/postfix/README.md

 - `MASQUERADE_DOMAINS`	Comma separated list of domains that must have their subdomain structure stripped off.
 - `MYDESTINATION`	List of domains for which mails are delivered locally instead of forwarding to another machine.
 - `LMTP=host`           Host on which the lmtp service is running.
 This will disable the usage of the vmail user account.

+### Activate additional checks
+- `SPAMASSASSIN_HOST`	Host on which spamd is running.
+Enables Spam checking.

 ### Virtual mailbox related variables
 - `VIRTUAL_MBOX=[0|1]`	Create virtual mail boxes in /var/spool/vmail owned by user vmail.